 - Duties test: You need to be in an executive, administrative, outside sales, professional, or computer/systems-related role to be seen as exempt.
 However, you don’t need to have one of those words in your job title.
 It’s really about the tasks you perform every day that influence whether you’re exempt or not.
 Fun fact: Babysitters, sugar processing workers, and cab drivers are all exempt.

-As you can see, this determination can get fairly complicated, so if you have any questions, talk to an attorney, CPA, or other business advisor to help you set things straight.
+As you can see, this determination can get fairly complicated—and the Department of Labor also recently updated the law.
+If you have any questions, talk to an attorney, CPA, or other business advisor to help you set things straight.

 What is a nonexempt employee?